BUILDING A RESEARCH COMMUNITY IN SUSTAINABILITY AND ARTIFICIAL INTELLIGENCE

 INTRODUCTION

-By 2030 AI will measurably influence and impact more than 8.5 billion people, across all sectors, and human & earth diverse ecosystems on an unprecedented scale.
-According to a study published in Nature, AI could help achieve 79 % of the Sustainable Development Goals (SDGs), more specifically it can enable the accomplishment of 134 targets across all the goals, but it may also inhibit 59 targets.
+By 2030, AI is anticipated to significantly influence and impact over 8.5 billion people and affect human and natural ecosystems on an unprecedented scale.
+A study published in the Nature journal suggests that AI will eventually be able to potentially assist in achieving 79% of the Sustainable Development Goals (SDGs).
+More specifically, it could enable the accomplishment of 134 targets across all the goals; however, it may hinder the realisation of 59 targets.

-Since sustainable development problems affect all countries in different ways on macro and micro levels, that means each country is developing its own scientific AI expertise on a given set of development problems.
-Some of these overlap across different continents and regions, some are location-specific.
-Therefore, there is an opportunity to connect the research groups working on this topic and tap into different solutions, case studies, skills and competences in the domain of development as well as AI.
+Given that sustainable development issues manifest in each country in different ways on both macro and micro levels, individual nations are cultivating their own scientific expertise in AI to address specific sets of developmental challenges.
+Some of these challenges overlap across continents and regions, while others are location-specific.
+Due to this overlap, there is the opportunity to establish connections among research groups working on this topic and tap into diverse solutions, case studies, skills, and competences in both the realms of development and AI.

 BACKGROUND

-During the first few networks important lessons were learned that will be applied in NAIXUS.
-For example, the remarkable success of empowering and trusting people.
-Therefore, the whole premise of NAIXUS is to encourage people to collaborate and think outside of their particular research interests and help take machine learning into the field of sustainable development.
+Important lessons derived from these experiences will be applied in NAIXUS, such as the remarkable success earned from facilitating trust and empowering people.
+The whole premise of NAIXUS is to encourage collaboration and thinking outside of specific research interests, helping to transfer machine learning into the field of sustainable development.

 SLOVENIA’S Vision

-In order to understand and take advantage of these opportunities Slovenia is launching NAIXUS, a multi-stakeholder initiative which aims to bridge the gap between AI and Sustainable Development by supporting cutting-edge research and applied activities on SDGs-related priorities via a Network of connected research centers and companies around the world.
+To understand and capitalise on these opportunities, Slovenia is launching NAIXUS, a multi-stakeholder initiative designed to bridge the gap between AI and Sustainable Development.
+The initiative aims to support cutting-edge research and applied activities related to SDGs through a network of interconnected research centres and companies worldwide.

-Adopted on 17 December 2021, among others encouraging all stakeholders in an effort to prepare for existing and future opportunities and challenges presented by technological change, including the fourth industrial revolution, among others, to explore ways and means of conducting inclusive national, regional and international technology assessment and foresight exercises on existing, new and emerging technologies to help to evaluate their development potential and mitigate possible negative effects and risks.
+The NAIXUS Network focuses on research and development and complements existing international initiatives, including those under the UN framework.
+This endeavour is further reinforced by the UN General Assembly A/RES/76/213 “Science, technology and innovation for sustainable development.”
+This resolution, adopted in December of 2021, encourages all stakeholders to prepare for existing and future opportunities and challenges posed by technological advancements, including the fourth industrial revolution.
+It specifically urges members to explore inclusive national, regional, and international technology assessment and to conduct foresight exercises on existing, new, and emerging technologies.
+These efforts are intended to evaluate their developmental potential and mitigate potential negative effects and risks.

 ABOUT

-The network is expected to mobilise researchers to collaborate on key AI methods and Sustainable Development domain topics, to reach critical mass on these topics and to collaborate across cultural and language barriers and focus on the science that is much needed to push the efforts.
-Since its launch in March 2021, IRCAI has been having extensive conversations with already 15 core partners across 5 UN regions and plans to launch the network in its current form during the STI 2022 forum.
+The network is expected to accomplish a number of priorities.
+NAIXUS aims to mobilise researchers to collaborate on key AI methods and Sustainable Development domain topics, to reach critical mass on these objectives, and to bridge cultural and language barriers and focus on the science that is needed to realise these goals.
+Since its launch in March 2021, IRCAI has already held extensive discussions with 15 core partners across 5 UN regions and plans to launch the network in its current form during the STI 2022 forum.

 INITIAL PARTNERS